wernerjoss/grav-plugin-fullcalendar/README.md

 In this case, the complete absolute URL to the file(s) has to be provided in the shortcode, as well as enclosing quote signs (") around the whole icsfile= specification, like

     [fullcalendar icsfile="https://calendar.google.com/calendar/ical/myname%40myorganization.com/public/basic.ics,example1.ics" ][/fullcalendar]

+Also note that this feature (absolute URLs for ics files) is mandatory if you enable "include default language" in your system configuration.
+Otherwise, local ics files will NOT be found, as the javascript getAbsolutePath() function will return an invalid path to local ics files in /user/data/calendars !
 ## Credits

 This Plugin is built on [fullcalendar.io](https://fullcalendar.io)